-(8) If the vacant position is one normally filled by a wage worker, candidates need only be interviewed if it is thought necessary by the appointing officer.
+- (8) If the vacant position is one normally filled by a wage worker, candidates need only be interviewed if it is thought necessary by the appointing officer. - (9) If the preferred candidate is not known to the interview panel, the appointing officer is to obtain references on the preferred candidate to satisfy himself of the candidate's suitability and these references are to be obtained before any appointment is made. - (10) An appointing officer may reappoint a staff member who has reached the end of a fixed-term employment agreement and such reappointment shall be made in accordance with personnel regulations relating to the reappointment of civil servants who have reached the end of a fixed-term employment agreement. - (11) An appointing officer may reappoint a staff member who has attained the retirement age for civil servants and such reappointments shall be made in accordance with personnel regulations relating to reappointment of civil servants who have attained retirement age.

-- (9) If the preferred candidate is not known to the interview panel, the appointing officer is to obtain references on the preferred candidate to satisfy himself of the candidate's suitability and these references are to be obtained before any appointment is made. - (10) An appointing officer may reappoint a staff member who has reached the end of a fixed-term employment agreement and such reappointment shall be made in accordance with any provisions of personnel regulations relating to the reappointment of civil servants who have reached the end of a fixed-term employment agreement. - (11) An appointing officer may reappoint a staff member who has attained the retirement age for civil servants and such reappointments shall be made in accordance with any provisions of personnel regulations relating to reappointment of civil servants who have attained retirement age. - (12) An appointing officer may appoint a staff member to act in a position when the substantive holder of the position is absent or when the position is temporarily vacant, provided that - - (a) in making the acting appointment the appointing officer appoints the person with the best mix of qualifications, skills, knowledge and experience from amongst the persons available to act; and - (b) the requirements of personnel regulations are complied with. - (13) In appointing or reappointing a staff member, there is an obligation on the appointing officer to ensure that an open and fair employment process operates. - 42.
+- (12) An appointing officer may appoint a staff member to act in a position when the substantive holder of the position is absent or when the position is temporarily vacant, provided that - - (a) in making the acting appointment the appointing officer appoints the person with the best mix of qualifications, skills, knowledge and experience from amongst the persons available to act; and - (b) the requirements of personnel regulations are complied with. - (13) An appointing officer may, in special circumstances with the prior written permission of the Head of the Civil Service, appoint a staff member to a position within the civil service entity without applying subsections (2) to (9) but the appointment shall substantively and procedurally comply with personnel regulations. - (14) An appointing officer may, with the prior permission of the Head of the Civil Service, transfer a staff member to a position in the same remuneration band in the civil service entity without applying subsections (2) to (9) but the transfer shall substantively and procedurally comply with the personnel regulations. - (15) In appointing or reappointing a staff member, there is an obligation on the appointing officer to ensure that an open and fair employment process operates. - 42.
 (1) All staff of a civil service entity shall be employees of the government and employed on the basis of an employment agreement prepared in accordance with personnel regulations and the agreement shall include the remuneration and other terms and conditions agreed under section 43.